 Often in a periodical database, an abstract will be included along with the citation.
 Remember that an abstract is a summary; it is only descriptive.
 An annotation is both descriptive and critical.
 An annotation should be brief about 150 words.
 The authority and audience should be evaluated including other criteria such as publication date.

 The steps in compiling an annotated bibliography are as follows:

 Finding information on your topic using a variety of sources

 Actually looking at the specific source

-Evaluating each source to determine if it is appropriate for your topic
+Evaluating each source to determine if it is authoritative and appropriate for your topic

 Citing the source in the required format and style